sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 1. Read and follow the [official documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver) for enabling the persistent disk CSI driver on a [new](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver#enabling_the_on_a_new_cluster) or [existing](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver#enabling_the_on_an_existing_cluster) cluster.

-2. Add the GCP storage class component to the `kustomization.yaml` file for your Kustomize overlay:
+2. Include the GCP storage class component to the `kustomization.yaml` file for your Kustomize overlay:

 ```yaml
 # overlays/$OVERLAY_NAME/kustomization.yaml